How do we keep writing?

 Right click below to save this episode.

 I wasn't a writer.
 I didn't like writing.
 Some days, I'm not even sure I do.

 I do like finishing, though.
-I'm the crazy guy jumping on the lawn when I'm done with a book, a course—sometimes even an article.
+I'm the crazy guy jumping on the lawn when I'm done with writing a book, a course—sometimes even an article.

-The question that arises in most of our heads is: Is it as miserable as it seems?
+The question that arises in most of our heads is: Is writing as miserable as it seems?
 For some it's not.
 But for most people, writing can be hard work even after many years.
 The way I solve the problem is by using these three small methods.

 Writing Tip 1: Have a timer

 I know I've said this before, and I'll say it a thousand times.
 Without a timer, you're always going to get exhausted.
 You'll take ages to write, then another three centuries to edit.

 And if you thought writing is miserable, well, a lot of misery comes from this act of “writing forever and ever—and then editing for even longer”.

 You may hate the timer.
 You may not like this overbearing Damocles Sword of tick, tick, tick hanging over your head.
 Dump your preferences and use the timer.
 In every article writing course we've ever had, the writers always believe they can do better with more time.
 It's not true.